Director: John Landis

 Even as he denies his heritage it’s clear that he is obviously said vampire hunter, more than 100 years old but looking like … Read More »

 Directed By: Brad Anderson

 Some films are creepy just based on the story, the setting, and the ingenious way the director pulls it all together.
 Session 9 was a sleeper hit back in 2001.
 This film didn’t make much money in the box office but is definitely a must see gem for horror and suspense lovers.

 The basic plot is this: A clean up crew is called in to remove asbestos and other nasty materials from an old insane asylum.
 A few days into the job they start getting murdered one by one.
 This sounds like your typical monster movie, and at times you question if it is just that.

-You have your typical cast of characters: the dumb nephew of Hazmat Eliminations owner, the gigolo who stole the girlfriend of one of the … Read More »
+You have your typical cast of characters: the dumb nephew of Hazmat Eliminations owner, the gigolo who stole the … Read More »

 Director: Breck Eisner

 Ogden Marsh, population 1,260, is just the kind of place you’d expect in the heartland of rural America.
 Corn threshers gliding through sun-drenched fields, fresh cut grass filling the local baseball diamond with its intoxicating scent, deranged shotgun-wielding psychopaths ready to maim anyone that so much as blinks.